-4.8.6 Publication of Certification Modification by the PublicCA

-The PublicCA repository service regularly publishes the new certificates issued through certificate modification or delivers the new certificate to the certificate applicant to achieve certificate modification publication.
+4.8.6 Publication of the Modified Certificate by the PublicCA certificates issued through certificate modification or delivers the new certificate to the certificate applicant to achieve certificate modification publication.
 The RA may negotiate with the PublicCA about certificate delivery by the RA to the certificate applicant.